Occupational safety and health: Risk assessment

+The calculation of risk is based on the likelihood or probability of the harm being realized and the severity of the consequences.
+This can be expressed mathematically as a quantitative assessment (by assigning low, medium and high likelihood and severity with integers and multiplying them to obtain a risk factor), or qualitatively as a description of the circumstances by which the harm could arise.

+The assessment should be recorded and reviewed periodically and whenever there is a significant change to work practices.
+The assessment should include practical recommendations to control the risk.
+Once recommended controls are implemented, the risk should be re-calculated to determine if it has been lowered to an acceptable level.
+Generally speaking, newly introduced controls should lower risk by one level, i.e., from high to medium or from medium to low.

 National legislation and public organizations

 Occupational safety and health practice vary among nations with different approaches to legislation, regulation, enforcement, and incentives for compliance.
 In the EU, for example, some member states promote OSH by providing public monies as subsidies, grants or financing, while others have created tax system incentives for OSH investments.
-A third group of EU member states has experimented with using workplace accident insurance premium discounts for companies or organisations with strong OSH records.
+A third group of EU member states has experimented with using workplace accident insurance premium discounts for companies or organizations with strong OSH records.

 Australia

-In Australia, the Commonwealth, four of the six states and both territories have enacted and administer harmonised Work Health and Safety Legislation in accordance with the Intergovernmental Agreement for Regulatory and Operational Reform in Occupational Health and Safety.
-Each of these jurisdictions has enacted Work Health & Safety legislation and regulations based on the Commonwealth Work Health and Safety Act 2011 and common Codes of Practice developed by Safe Work Australia.
-Some jurisdictions have also included mine safety under the model approach, however, most have retained separate legislation for the time being.
-In August 2019 Western Australia committed to join nearly every other State and Territory in implementing the harmonised Model WHS Act, Regulations and other subsidiary legislation.
-Victoria has retained its own regime, although the Model WHS laws themselves drew heavily on the Victoria approach.
+In Australia, four of the six states and both territories have enacted and administer harmonized work health and safety legislation in accordance with the Intergovernmental Agreement for Regulatory and Operational Reform in Occupational Health and Safety.
+Each of these jurisdictions has enacted work health and safety legislation and regulations based on the Commonwealth Work Health and Safety Act 2011 and common codes of practice developed by Safe Work Australia.
+Some jurisdictions have also included mine safety under the model approach.
+However, most have retained separate legislation for the time being.
+In August 2019, Western Australia committed to join nearly every other state and territory in implementing the harmonized Model WHS Act, Regulations and other subsidiary legislation.
+Victoria has retained its own regime, although the Model WHS laws themselves drew heavily on the Victorian approach.